Shape our research at Barts Health

 Research that benefits everyone

-If you’re a patient, member of staff, carer or someone from our local community and you're passionate about healthcare and research, there are lots of ways you can have your say and help us carry out research that benefits everyone.
+That’s why if you’re a patient, member of staff, carer or someone from our local community who’s passionate about healthcare and research, we want to hear from you.

 There are lots of opportunities to help shape our research, some of which we've listed below.
 You can find out about other opportunities to get involved by joining our research engagement mailing list (sign up here) or about wider involvement opportunities on the People in Research website.